Great Officers of the Realm: Lord High Steward

 The title meant no particular assignment until 1614, when Lord High Steward Magnus Brahe was put in charge of the newly established Svea Court of Appeal, the highest court of Sweden at the time.
 The steward became responsible of supervising justice in Sweden.

 Lord High Constable

-The title meant no particular assignment until 1630, when Lord High Constable Jacob De la Gardie became president of the Council of War (Swedish: first Krigsrätten, later Krigsrådet and, from 1634, Krigskollegium).
+The title meant no particular assignment until 1630, when Lord High Constable Jacob De la Gardie became president of the Council of War (Swedish: first Krigsrätten, later Krigsrådet and, from 1634, the War College).
 As such he was chief of the army.

 Lord High Admiral

 The Lord High Admiral was head of the Admiralty of Sweden (Swedish: Amiralitetskollegium from 1634) and the Swedish navy.

 Lord High Chancellor

 The Lord High Chancellor was assigned to ensure that the orders of the king and government were followed.
 Along the way, the assignments of the chancellor increased to the amount that a chancellery, the Privy Council Chancellery, had to be established.
 The chancellery became one of the governmental branches and the chancellor acted as head of it.
 Albeit fourth in rank among the great officers, the Lord High Chancellor became the most important figure in the Privy Council.
 The chancellor was head of the relations with foreign powers.